-Estate Planning for Your Digital Legacy: How To Keep Track of Passwords, Access Keys, and PINs
+Estate Planning: How To Keep Track of Passwords, Access Keys, and PINs

-If you were to pass away unexpectedly, will a family member or a trusted friend be able to access important electronic records such as emails, bank accounts, or social media accounts?
+If you were to pass away unexpectedly -- would a family member or a trusted friend be able to access important electronic records?
+Can they find emails, bank accounts, or social media accounts?
 Can someone stop online services from billing your credit card?
 Who can close your online accounts?

 Security-conscious consumers now have access to military-grade cryptography.
 While hackers are still a big problem, a far more common challenge — and one few people think about — is the difficulty that online security practices pose after a person's death.